rohanjoseph/gce-terraform-nomad-cluster/README.md

 # gce-terraform-nomad-cluster
-using terraform to create a nomad cluster for GCP
+using terraform to create a nomad cluster for GCP.
+Internally consisting of nomad cluster and consul cluster.
+Connected to each other through clients.